Biden, top lawmakers to discuss debt limit at WH May 9

 Biden and House Speaker Kevin McCarthy, R-Calif., are at an impasse on lifting the government's borrowing authority.
 The president has called for a clean increase to the $31.4 trillion cap, while McCarthy and GOP lawmakers are demanding spending cuts in return and passed a bill with $4.8 trillion in deficit savings over 10 years last week.

-McCarthy has called on Biden to engage in negotiations, but as recently as noon Monday the president said in a speech that the GOP congressional leader needed to first make a commitment that the U.S. government would not default.
+McCarthy has called on Biden to engage in talks.
+But as recently as shortly after noon on Monday, the president said in a speech that the GOP congressional leader needed to first make a commitment that the U.S. government would not default.
 House Republicans passed a bill last week that would cleave discretionary spending over the next decade in return for increasing the debt limit by $1.5 trillion or until March 31, 2024, possibly setting up another showdown going into that year's presidential election.

-But the stalemate began to quickly break Monday afternoon after Treasury Secretary Janet Yellen warned in a letter that “we will be unable to continue to satisfy all of the government’s obligations by early June, and potentially as early as June 1, if Congress does not raise or suspend the debt limit before that time.”
+The stalemate started to breakdown Monday afternoon after Treasury Secretary Janet Yellen warned in a letter that “we will be unable to continue to satisfy all of the government’s obligations by early June, and potentially as early as June 1, if Congress does not raise or suspend the debt limit before that time.”

 Economists have sounded the alarm about a financial catastrophe if the government of the world's largest economy is unable to pay its bills.
 A default could plunge the U.S. and other nations into severe recessions, all while cracking America's financial credibility in ways that could make a recovery difficult.